nmshd/documentation/_posts/2022-06-22-announcing-enmeshed-v2.md

     - v2
 ---

-We are currently working on enmeshed version 2.
+We are currently working on Enmeshed version 2.
 At the moment we are in the alpha phase and have already published some [connector alpha versions](https://github.com/nmshd/cns-connector/pkgs/container/connector/versions) and [alpha versions for all of our core libraries](https://www.npmjs.com/search?q=%40nmshd).

 - [What will be new in v2?](#what-will-be-new-in-v2)
   - [Attributes](#attributes)